In the very beginning of 2013, I published a couple of goals for my website:

 I guess we have all tried similar situations.
-Sometimes we choose to ride and on other days we end up skipping training.
-It is in such situations, I hope that increased knowledge about physiology and alternative training strategies can help you to make better decisions.
+Sometimes we choose to ride, and on other days, we skip training.
+In such cases, I hope that increased knowledge about physiology and alternative training strategies can help you make better decisions.

 I’ll share my 2014 goals with you soon.

 Happy New Year!